-Add PRAID policy files to your deployable image to customize your RAID configuration with PRAID.
+You can add PRAID policy files to your deployable image, allowing you to customize your RAID configuration by using PRAID.

 By default, RAID devices are configured with default settings.
 To override these default settings, you can use a policy file, which can be either one of those provided or a custom policy file.